ResByte/ResByte.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am currently working at [Abeja Singapore](http://abejainc.com/en/) as Senior Data Scientist and interested in Applied Deep Learning.
+I am working as Senior Data Scientist at [Tricog](https://www.tricog.com/) and working on deep learning for medical imaging.
+Previously, I worked at [Abeja](http://abejainc.com/en/) as Senior Data Scientist.

-Most frequently used tools are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn

 Themes that I have worked on :
+- Object detection for security and inspections.
-- Object Detection, Image Segmentation and Classification problems with industrial setting.
+- Image Classification for various industial automations.
 - Generative Adversarial Nets(GANs) and Auto Encoder Modeling for research experimentation
-- Visual SLAM for 3D structure estimation and mapping for autonomous robots.
+- Visual SLAM for 3D structure scanning and mapping for autonomous robots.

 ## Kaggle Notebooks
 - [FGVC2020: Plant Leaf disease categorization using Efficientnets](https://github.com/ResByte/plant-pathology-2020-fgvc7-pytorch)